sgallagher/libmodulemd-2.0-api/Modulemd.Subdocument.md

 __self__: (in) This [Modulemd.Subdocument](Modulemd.Subdocument.md)

 #### Returns:
-(GError) A GError containing an error code and message about why this subdocument failed parsing.
+(GError) (transfer none) A GError containing an error code and message about why this subdocument failed parsing.